gillfimj/coHEsion2022/docs/updating-images.doc.md

 If everything looks good - congrats - you just upgraded Tomcat and JDK!
 Rinse/Repeat for every other application.

 ## Application Update recap

 * Update FROM version
 * Update JAVA_HOME environment variable
 * Rebuild container

+That's all there is to it.
+Now you can plan your next vacation with all the extra time you'll be saving running your applications in containers.

+There are many more topics related to running applications in containers.
+These lessons just touch on a few of the basic topics to get with which to get started.

+Some advanced topics include:

+* <a href="https://github.com/hexops/dockerfile/" target="_blank">Container Hardening</a>
+* <a href="https://docs.docker.com/engine/swarm/" target="_blank">Docker Swarm</a>
+* <a href="https://docs.docker.com/compose/" target="_blank">Docker Compose</a>

+There are a lot of Banner schools at this point running their Banner applications in containers.
+If you ever get stuck, post a message to the eCommunities or the BannerDBA list.
+Whether you choose to run containers on-prem or in the cloud, someone has already done it and has probably already run into the problem you're probably having.
+So never be afraid to ask.

+Containers are also a great way to test out new things, just because they are so disposable.
+Create, destroy, modify, repeat, until you are completely satisified.